amitvsuryavanshi04/100_DAYS_VERILOG_SV/README.md

     A combinational circuit, unlike regular shifters which are sequential ,to shift a 8 bit data, register based shifters will take 8 clock cycles whereas this barrel shifter can do it by the time of one clock cycle.
 It is used in ALU for performing shifting operations .

+# ---------------SYSTEM VERILOG PART ----------------------------------------------------
+#### Day-54 SV1 randomization
+    Randomization allows designers to generate random input values and test their designs thoroughly which can be used in testability scenarios.. like instead of typing them manually we can generate them using rand and randc keywords.